 If you lead an innovation hub or entrepreneurship center, you already know that talent and drive are plentiful on campus—yet scaling student and faculty ventures beyond national borders remains painfully hard.
-A lack of warm introductions to offshore mentors, investors, and corporate partners limits funding, credibility, and market access.
+A lack of warm introductions to global mentors, investors, and corporate partners limits funding, credibility, and market access.
 The National University of Singapore (NUS) confronted this exact challenge.
 Despite its world‑class reputation, NUS startups found it difficult to secure the international relationships needed to compete globally.
 To close that gap, NUS and Singapore’s Infocomm Media Development Authority (IMDA) partnered with the Founder Institute (FI) to give their founders direct access to Silicon Valley’s networks.
 This article explains the partnership model and how any university or college can replicate it.

 Solution: Founder Institute’s Silicon Valley Gateway